QNetITQ/WaveFox/README.md

   - `layout.css.has-selector.enabled`
   - `svg.context-properties.content.enabled`

-- Specify the desired shape of the tabs and restart the browser
+- Specify the desired shape of the tabs

   <details>
   <summary>How to create keys?</summary>